 Atterberg limits of soils having varied sand uniformity

 Particle-size uniformity, or more simply “uniformity,” is defined as the similarity of diameters across particles within a soil.
 The coefficient of uniformity (Cu) is a commonly used mathematical definition (Adams and Gibbs, 1994; Holtz et al., 2010).
-Cu is the ratio between the particle diameters at which 60% and 10% of the sample is finer:
+Cu is the ratio between the particle diameters at which 60% and 10% of the sample is finer.

 Little research is available on the effect of sand uniformity on the Atterberg limits of soil mixtures.
 This is probably because the upper boundary of allowed particle sizes in ASTM D4318 (425 μm) limits the total range of sand particle diameters.
 Dumbleton and West (1966) reported that mixes produced using non-uniform sand had similar Atterberg limits to mixes containing sand from a single mesh size.
 However, all of the sand in their experiment was between 425 and 53 μm, limiting the potential variability in uniformity.
 Efficient particle packing - defined as the ability of smaller particles to fit comfortably in the voids between larger particles - is limited when the majority of particle diameters fall within a factor of 10 (Lade et al., 1998a).
 It is possible that a larger uniformity effect on LL and PL would be observed if coarser sand were included in the mixture to create a higher Cu.

-At very low sand contents, angularity and uniformity are probably unimportant because the sand grains are suspended in a clay-water matrix and do not play a role in transmitting loads through the soil skeleton.
+At very low sand contents, angularity and uniformity are probably unimportant because the sand grains are suspended in a clay-water matrix and do not play a significant?
+Or measurable? role in transmitting loads through the soil skeleton.
 At higher sand contents, the coarse grains begin to contact one another and the nature of these contacts will affect the behavior of the bulk soil (Mitchell and Soga, 1993; Zuo and Baudet, 2015).
 As sand content continues to increase, the soil becomes nonplastic because plasticity is not observed in soils dominated by granular particles (Mitchell and Soga, 1993; Holtz et al., 2010).
 The behavior transition between sand-like and fines-like behavior occurs at a fines content termed the threshold fines content (TFC) (Zuo and Baudet, 2015; Sibley and Polito, 2020).

 Because less-uniform sands have less total void space, one could expect these sands to require a lesser proportion of fines to fill their interstices, compared with a more uniform sand.
 Therefore, sand uniformity could alter the upper limit of sand content at which the soil will exhibit plasticity.